-Here is the best way to use up ten of those fifteen free articles with the latest and greatest on innovation:
+If you want to dig into their posts on innovation, here is the best way to use up ten of those fifteen free articles:

-- To Make Money with Digital, Be an Innovator – Not a Strategist Two professors from BYU’s Marriot School of Management point out the three “traps” that strategists frequently fall into and explain why having a more avant-garde approach can help manage the increasing uncertainty of today’s digital world.
+- To Make Money with Digital, Be an Innovator – Not a Strategist – Digital technology is bringing disruption to the doorsteps of many businesses.
+As a result, digital transformation has become a key strategy for many organizations.
+Two professors from BYU’s Marriot School of Management point out the three “traps” that strategists frequently fall into and explain why having a more avant-garde approach can help manage the increasing uncertainty of today’s digital world.

-- The Capitalist’s Dilemma 150 students and alumni of the Harvard Business School go behind the scenes and dissect what it is that’s preventing large profitable companies from investing in ideas since the 2008 recession that could foster the nationwide growth.
+- The Capitalist’s Dilemma – Perhaps the most influential thought leader on innovation, Clayton Christensen (author of The Innovator’s Dilemma) worked on this a study with 150 students and alumni of the Harvard Business School to go behind the scenes and dissect what it is that’s preventing large profitable companies from investing in ideas.
 The authors then present four solutions that could help these organizations conquer what they call the “capitalist’s dilemma.”

 - Don’t Offer Employees Big Rewards for Innovation Harvard Business Review tackles the reasons behind why high powered rewards are no greater of an incentive than lower rewards when it comes to game changing innovations.
 The authors then offer a remedy to receiving far too few—or far too many—ideas.